Azure/aztk/docs/13-configuration.md

 `spark-defaults.conf`:
 - spark.master

-Also note that this toolkit pre-loads wasb jars, so loading them elsewhere is not necessary.

 ### History Server
 If you want to use Spark's history server, please set the following values in your `.aztk/spark-defaults.conf` file:
 ```